aleph2c/.vim/README.md

 # To setup on window (outside of WLS)
-Find root directory of your VIM installation, open VIM and type $VIM what you just saw will be called <Install Root> for the rest of this documentation.
+Find root directory of your VIM installation, open VIM and type $VIM.
+Take note of the output, this is your `<Install Root>`.

-Open <Install Root> in windows explorer.
-At the end of the `_vimrc` add:
+Open `<Install Root>` in windows explorer.
+Edit `_vimrc` with notepad, by adding the following at the end of the file:

     source $VIM/.vim/.vim